lutzfischer/xiFDR/README.md

 ### Writing out search results

 Results may be written out in xiFDR .csv format (csv tab) or in mzIdentML1.2.0 format.
+We advise to do both every time, as the summary file is useful to keep track of what was done, and the mzIdentML for later deposition or upload to [xiView.org](https://www.xiview.org).

 #### csv output
 will generate several files: